Skip to main content

 3. Choose up to 12 players and tap View Picks

-5. Enter your stake and place your bet and wait for your confirmation.
+5. Enter your stake, place your bet and wait for your confirmation.
 Once confirmed – you’re on!

 Like all bets on Dabble, you can add a bet description so that other profiles know why you think that’s a winner and increase your chances of ranking high in the feed.